kemalcr/kemalcr.com/guide.md

   height = env.params.query["height"]
 end

-# Easily access JSON payload from the params.
+# Easily access JSON payload from the parameters.
 # The request content type needs to be application/json
 # The payload
 # {"name": "Serdar", "likes": ["Ruby", "Crystal"]}